-The wearable itself is pretty discrete, offering just LEDs for notifications, and pairs with an official app that also promises compatibility to MyFitnessPal and other similar apps.
+The wearable itself is pretty discrete, offering just LEDs for notifications.
+It pairs with an official app that also promises compatibility with MyFitnessPal and other similar fitness tracking apps.

 According to the Kickstarter, AURA Band’s makers aim to ship the fitness trackers starting in August 2018.
 The high-tier rewards are already sold out.